haitovs/tourism-front/DEPLOYMENT.md

 - Optional: Node.js (only required if you rebuild Tailwind assets outside Docker).
 - Docker 24+ and Docker Compose v2 if you plan to containerise.

-The repo ships with `tailwindcss.exe` for local Windows builds; the Dockerfile uses the official Node image instead.
+The repo ships with `tailwindcss.exe` for local Windows builds; Docker builds assume `app/static/css/tw.build.css` is already bundled (run the Tailwind CLI before building if you change styles).

 ---